StephenGnoza/bookmarkserver/readme.md

 # Function for Report 1 - Top 3 Most Popular Articles

 The function for Report 1 uses a single SQL query that joins the log table and articles table on articles.slug and log.path by using the CONCAT function to add "/articles/" to the articles.slug.
 This is because articles.slug needs to have "/article/" appended to the beginning of the entry to match the data stored in log.path.
+The query returns article.title and count(log.path) grouped by article.title ordered by views in descending order, limited by top 3.

 Full query: